jborean93/ansible-role-win_chocolatey_server/README.md

 ### Output Variables

-These variables are set as a host with `set_fact` during the execution.
+These variables are set as a host fact with `set_fact` during the execution.
 They can be used by any downstream roles or tasks for that host.

 * `out_chocolatey_server_https_certificate`: If a https binding is created with a self signed certificate, this is the certificate hash of the certificate created.